bruce-hill/tomo/docs/command-line-parsing.md

 Signature: foo [--help] <foo>
 ```

-### Arrays of Text
+### Lists of Text

-Currently, Tomo supports accepting arguments that take an array of text.
+Currently, Tomo supports accepting arguments that take an list of text.
-Array-of-text arguments can be passed like this:
+List-of-text arguments can be passed like this:

 ```tomo
 # many-texts.tm